-Joseph Coffey is the Commissioner of the City of Albany Department of Water and Water Supply.
+Joseph Coffey is Commissioner of the City's Department of Water and Water Supply.

 Randall Milano is Albany's City Engineer.

-Christopher Spencer is the Planning Director for the City of Albany.
+Christopher Spencer is the City's Director of Planning.

-Frank Zeoli is the Director of Operations for Albany's Department of General Services.
+Frank Zeoli is the City's Director of Operations at the Department of General Services.